 01 - RESTRICTIVE DIETING

-After 6-months of semi-starvation participants in the study were re-fed in two stages, restricted re-feeding followed by unrestricted re-feeding.
+After 6-months of semi-starvation participants in the study were re-fed in two stages, unrestricted and restricted re-feeding.
 During the unrestricted re-feeding stage, participants were allowed to eat at their free will.
 Not surprisingly, most of the participants overate, binged, and gained back all of the weight that they lost during the semi-starvation period of the study.
 At the end of the year-long study, most of the participants weighed about 10% more than they had before starting the experiment!

-- There is no one-size-fits-all answer to stop restrictive dieting.
+Keep in mind that there is no quick fix and no one-size-fits-all solution to stop restrictive dieting.
 People learn behaviors under unique circumstances and changing those behaviors also takes a personalized approach.

 02 - SKIPPING MEALS

-For many people, eating smaller, more frequent meals can be a great way to stabilize blood sugar.
-Track your food, energy levels, and hunger to find out which eating schedule is best for your body.
+Track your meal timing, food, hunger, energy and stress levels to find out which eating schedule is best for your body.

 03 - EATING TOO QUICKLY

-Eating slowly allows your brain enough time to receive these signals from your digestive system, which in turn decreases appetite and helps you to stop eating.
-This is why eating slowly can be a great strategy to stop overeating.
+Eating slowly allows your brain enough time to receive these signals from your digestive system, which in turn decreases appetite and helps you to stop eating when you feel full.

-- Put your fork, spoon, or food down between each bite.
+Put your fork, spoon, or hand down between each bite.
 This simple strategy helps you slow down and be more mindful of how much you are eating.

 04 - NOT GETTING ENOUGH SLEEP